nitesh-/passpass/README.md

 # passpass
 PassPass is a simple command-line Password Manager built in Golang.
 It prompts the user for a master password every time and hence does not store the master password.

-Every password is encrypted using the master password and stored in a file `.p` in JSON format.
+Every password is encrypted using the master password and stored in a file `p.psdb` in JSON format.
 The JSON is also encrypted using the master password.

 The password file is portable and user just needs to remember the master password as it is not stored anywhere.